contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/06_share/02_manage-apis.md

-Restlet Studio allows you to create several APIs and to [share them with members of your team](/technical-resources/restlet-studio/guide/share/manage team "share") them with members of your team.
+Restlet Studio allows you to create several APIs and to [share them with members of your team](/technical-resources/restlet-studio/guide/share/manage-team "share").
 Your **APIs** page allows you to manage your APIs.

 The **All** tab gives you the list of all the APIs you have access to (yours and those of your team).